vinayakjaas/exospherehost/README.md

 Further work is being done to allow users to bring their own satellites and use our core infrastructure to manage their lifecycle.

 ### Cluster
-A Cluster is a collection of satellites connected together to form a complete workflow: a series of satellities working togehter to achieve a common goal.
+A Cluster is a collection of satellites connected together to form a complete workflow: a series of satellities working together to achieve a common goal.

 Each of these clusters must satisfy the following properties:

 1. Should be a collection of satellites that are connected together to form a system.
 2. Should have a unique identifier of the format `cluster/unique-project-name/cluster-name`, example: `cluster/aikin/structured-json`
-3. Should define a necessary parameter of `SLA` denoating the maximum time to complete the cluster, **higher the SLA, lower the cost** as systems have more time to optimize for the task (currently supported: `6h`, `12h`, `24h`)
+3. Should define a necessary parameter of `SLA` denoting the maximum time to complete the cluster, **higher the SLA, lower the cost** as systems have more time to optimize for the task (currently supported: `6h`, `12h`, `24h`)
 4. Should have a necessary `trigger` parameter to start the cluster, this can be a `cron` expression, or an `api-call` or other possible events.
 5. Each cluster can also define `logs` parameter to configure log forwarding to a specific destination like `NewRelic`, `Kusto`, `CloudWatch` or any other logging service.
 6. Each cluster can also define `failure` steps to handle the cluster in case of failure, this could again be a set of satellites to run in case of failure.